coderefinery/coderefinery.org/content/blog/2022-10-17-future-of-teaching.md

 * Livestreaming
 * Collaboration in organizing
 * Working together as a team
+* Comparison to MOOCs
+* Effort needed for organizing big courses
 * (lessons for academic teaching?)

 ## See also